Sparse Attention as Compact Kernel Regression: Conclusions

 \section{Conclusions}

 In this work, we show that sparse attention mechanisms can be interpreted as kernel regression with compactly supported kernels, providing a principled framework that unifies dense and sparse attention.
-We demonstrate that $r$-order rectified polynomial kernels allow controlled sparsity, from which several attention mechanisms---including $\alpha$-entmax---can be derived.
-For $r=1$, the Epanechnikov kernel underlies several attention mechanisms: normalized ReLU, which can produce empty-support indeterminacies when all pre-activations are negative; ReLUmax, which anchors the support at the maximum key to avoid this issue; and sparsemax, which further introduces adaptive normalization by adjusting the kernel bandwidth based on the attention scores also ensuring non-degenerate attention.
+We demonstrate that $r$-order rectified polynomial kernels allow controlled sparsity, from which several attention mechanisms, including $\alpha$-entmax, can be derived.
+For $r=1$, the Epanechnikov kernel underlies several attention mechanisms: normalized ReLU, which can produce empty-support indeterminacies when all pre-activations are negative; 1-ReLUmax, which anchors the support at the maximum key to avoid this issue; and sparsemax, which further introduces adaptive normalization by adjusting the kernel bandwidth based on the attention scores also ensuring non-degenerate attention.
 Our empirical results confirm that attention mechanisms with adaptive normalization outperform dense Gaussian and heuristic top-$k$ methods, generally delivering superior performance.
+While we experiment with models of various sizes, our experiments are all with relatively small models ($<$1B parameters).
+Further scaling experiments, beyond our compute budget, are needed to assess the benefits of compact kernels in larger models.
+We highlight this as a direction for future work.